gabrielrejtman/Robotron---Pygame/README.md

 # Robotron---Pygame

-This project was created as part of our college coursework to enhance our Object-Oriented Programming skills, and involves replicating the classic Atari game "Robotron 2084".
+This project was created as part of a homework from college to enhance our Object-Oriented Programming skills, and involves replicating the classic Atari game "Robotron 2084".

 # Controls